How Technology Helps Insurers Prevent Thermonuclear Verdicts

 $23.8 million.

 What are thermonuclear verdicts?
 These are verdicts against corporations that exceed $100 million—surpassing the $10 million damage award of nuclear verdicts.
-In 2023, 27 courts awarded thermonuclear verdicts to plaintiffs, and research by Marathon Strategies indicates that juries are poised to award more in the future.
+In 2023, 27 courts issued thermonuclear verdicts in favor of plaintiffs, and research by Marathon Strategies indicates that juries are poised to award more in the future.

 This trend underscores a significant threat to insurers’ profitability.
-Insurance carriers seek solutions that will address these concerns in tangible ways as the severity of claims, social inflation and jury politics continue to influence reward amounts.
+Insurance carriers seek solutions that address these concerns in tangible ways, as the severity of claims, social inflation, and the growing influence of third-party litigation funding (TPLF) in insurance cases continue to drive award amounts higher.

-Telematics data—accessible and readily available to insurers—can profoundly impact their ability to predict and assess risk that might result in a nuclear verdict, driving data-forward underwriting risk assessments that may lead to profitable growth.
+Telematics data—accessible and readily available to insurers—can profoundly impact their ability to predict and assess risk that could result in a nuclear verdict, driving data-forward underwriting that may lead to profitable growth.

 Leverage Data to Empower Underwriting

-Insurers underwrite customers based on the expected cost of known risks—location, mileage, business industry, vehicle type and maintenance, etc. When a nuclear verdict occurs, it introduces unexpected costs that may exceed a reasonable compensation (more on that later).
-These costs result in social inflation and leave insurance companies—particularly those of commercial fleets—to navigate a complex and evolving risk landscape.
-From 2013 to 2022, auto accidents involving commercial trucks had the second-highest share of nuclear verdicts (23.2%), making the commercial auto market susceptible to future nuclear and thermonuclear verdicts.
+Insurers underwrite customers based on the expected cost of known risks—location, mileage, business industry, vehicle type and maintenance, etc. When a nuclear verdict occurs, it introduces unexpected costs that may exceed reasonable compensation (more on that later).
+These costs drive social inflation and leave insurance companies—particularly those serving commercial fleets—to navigate a complex, evolving risk landscape.
+From 2013 to 2022, auto accidents involving commercial trucks accounted for the second-highest share of nuclear verdicts (23.2%), suggesting the commercial auto market is susceptible to future nuclear and thermonuclear verdicts.

 – Institute of Legal Reform, Nuclear Verdicts Study, pg.
 8